nkoutoun/nkoutoun.github.io/content/authors/admin/_index.md

 # Activities and Positions of Responsibility
 activities:
   - title: Reviewer
-    organization: Journal of Economics and Finance (JOEF)
+    organization: Journal of Economics and Finance
     date: "2022-01-01"
+  - title: Reviewer
+    organization: Journal of Macroeconomics
+    date: "2024-01-01"
   - title: Project Manager and Treasurer
     organization: Master Committee of the Economic Faculty association Rotterdam (EFR)
     date: "2017-01-01"